01 of 11

 Spanish Patatas Bravas

-Spanish Patatas Bravas is one of the most classic Spanish tapas dishes.
+Patatas Bravas is a classic Spanish tapas dish featuring spicy potatoes.
 The legend is that it was invented at a bar called Las Bravas in Madrid, and you'll find variations throughout the country.
 The bravas sauce should be a bit spicy, and this version gets its kick from Tabasco.Continue to 3 of 11 below.

 03 of 11